-First numerical models of geometrically thick discs around black holes were developed by~\cite{Fishbone:1976,Abramowicz:1978,Kozlowski:1978}.
+First numerical models of geometrically thick disks around black holes were developed by~\cite{Fishbone:1976,Abramowicz:1978,Kozlowski:1978}.
 Those models were constructed for both isentropic and barotropic matter distributions supported by pressure gradients and centrifugal forces.
-A constant specific angular momentum law was adopted for the material in the disc as the main simplifying assumption.
+A constant specific angular momentum law was adopted for the material in the disk as the main simplifying assumption.
 These thick tori (also commonly referred to as ``Polish doughnuts'') are routinely used as initial states for general relativistic magneto-hydrodynamical (GRMHD) simulations to study their nonlinear stability and their dynamics in connection with investigations of MRI-driven turbulence, angular momentum transport and accretion (see~\cite{Abramowicz:2013,Porth2019} and references therein).
-Since the original thick disc models are purely hydrodynamical, a weak poloidal magnetic field needs to be superimposed on top of this initial state to seed the MRI.
-A self-consistent solution for a magnetised thick disc around a Kerr black hole was derived by~\cite{Komissarov:2006}, assuming a purely toroidal (i.e.~azimuthal) magnetic field.
-This disc model has been shown to be MRI-unstable under non-axisymmetric perturbations by~\cite{2015MNRAS.447.3593W}, being otherwise stable in axisymmetry.
+Since the original thick disk models are purely hydrodynamical, a weak poloidal magnetic field needs to be superimposed on top of this initial state to seed the MRI.
+A self-consistent solution for a magnetized thick disk around a Kerr black hole was derived by~\cite{Komissarov:2006}, assuming a purely toroidal (i.e.~azimuthal) magnetic field.
+This disk model has been shown to be MRI-unstable under non-axisymmetric perturbations by~\cite{2015MNRAS.447.3593W}, being otherwise stable in axisymmetry.
 Dynamical differences between Komissarov's self-consistent solution and a standard Polish doughnut dressed with an ``ad hoc'' magnetic field have been studied by \cite{Cruz-Osorio2020} through GRMHD simulations.
-Highly magnetised discs were found to be unstable (and hence prone to be accreted or expelled) unless the initial data incorporate the magnetic field in a self-consistent way.
+Highly magnetized disks were found to be unstable (and hence prone to be accreted or expelled) unless the initial data incorporate the magnetic field in a self-consistent way.
 More recently~\cite{liska2020large} have shown that a purely toroidal initial field can generate a large-scale poloidal flux, which is necessary to power jets.